asatarin/testing-distributed-systems/README.md

   - operational safeguards to reduce blast radius,
   - safeguards against deletes with multi stage soft-delete,
   - comprehensive testing strategy in-depth with increased scale,
-  - redundancy across varios axis in software and hardware stacks,
+  - redundancy across various axis in software and hardware stacks,
   - continuous data integrity validation on many levels,
   - etc
 * [Testing sync at Dropbox](https://dropbox.tech/infrastructure/-testing-our-new-sync-engine) — comprehensive overview of two test frameworks at Dropbox for new sync engine implementation.
 CanopyCheck — single threaded and fully deterministic randomized testing framework with minimization for synchronization planner component of the engine.
-The other framework Trinity focuses on concurrency and larger surface area of componenents.
+The other framework Trinity focuses on concurrency and larger surface area of components.
-Great discussion on tradeoffs between determinism, strengh of test oracles vs width of coverage and size of the system under test.
+Great discussion on tradeoffs between determinism, strength of test oracles vs width of coverage and size of the system under test.

 ### Elastic (Elasticsearch)
 * [Growing a protocol](https://blog.acolyer.org/2017/08/23/growing-a-protocol/) — applying [lineage driven fault injection](#lineage-driven-fault-injection) to test Elasticsearch replication protocol
-* [Using TLA+ for fun and profit in the development of Elasticsearch](https://youtu.be/qYDcbcOVurc) by Yannick Welsch — Elasticsearch uses [TLA+](#formal-methods) to verify correctnes of their replication protocol
+* [Using TLA+ for fun and profit in the development of Elasticsearch](https://youtu.be/qYDcbcOVurc) by Yannick Welsch — Elasticsearch uses [TLA+](#formal-methods) to verify correctness of their replication protocol

 See also [formal methods](#formal-methods) section.